 The average cost for window replacement with impact windows depends on a few things, including window size, the number of windows, and the material used.
 Impact windows cost more than regular windows.
 However, they may pay themselves by preventing significant hurricane wind damage to your home.

-Also, impact windows lower your cooling and heating costs and increase their efficiency, saving money on energy costs.
-Therefore, entire home impact windows installation help increase the value of your home and can lower your homeowner’s insurance costs.
+Also, impact windows lower your cooling and heating costs and increase efficiency, saving money on energy costs.
+Therefore, impact windows installation help increase the value of your home and can lower your homeowner’s insurance costs.

-Remember the costs can change based on the type of impact window glass you decide, the number of windows, and if you install custom impact windows.
+Remember, the costs can change based on the type of impact window glass you decide, the number of windows, and installing custom impact windows.

 Different Factors that Affect the Cost of your Impact Windows Installation Project

 - Sort of window (casement, fixed window, single hung)